shchilkin/shchilkin/README.md

 ### About me

-I'm a junior software engineer at [Dream Broker Oy](https://dreambroker.com), where I work on [#One](https://dreambroker.com/one/) Android and Web clients.
-In my free time I'm passionate about **building** web applications, **creating** open-source software and **crafting** UI design concepts.
+I'm a Junior Software Engineer at [Dream Broker Oy](https://dreambroker.com), where I work on building and maintaining the [#One](https://dreambroker.com/one/) web and android clients.
+I'm passionate about web development, open-source software, and UI design.

 #### What I'm working on 👨‍💻
-- Currently working on: Studying Kotlin and Android Development (Jetpack Compose) in order to support the team developing android project.
+- As a Junior Software Engineer at Dream Broker Oy, my main responsibilities include:
+    - Developing new features and maintaining existing features for the #One web and android clients.
+    - Collaborating with the team to design and implement new features.
+    - Writing clean, maintainable, and efficient code.
+- **Technologies** I use for development: Jira, Insomnia HTTP Client, Git.
+    - **Web development**: TypeScript, Node.js, React, Next.js, SWR, xState.
+    - **Android development**: Kotlin, Jetpack Compose, Dagger Hilt, Room, Retrofit3, MVVM, Kotlin Coroutines.

 #### What I'm learning 📖
 - [Blender Basics](https://smirnov.school/bb/) Course by [Smirnov School](https://smirnov.school).